 - Stay away from people, things, and places which might make you relapse

 Those suggestions are valuable.
-However, for added insight into your addiction and confidence, you need an outpatient treatment program.
-The added routine, structure and invaluable knowledge will help you manage the urge to use alcohol and drugs.
-Focused outpatient care helps integrate you back into productive society, prevent relapse and keep you accountable for your sobriety.
+However, outpatient treatment programs can help you learn more about the triggers that can lead to relapse and will help to expand your support network.
+The added routine, structure, and knowledge will help you manage the urge to use alcohol and drugs.
+Focused outpatient care helps integrate you back into society, prevent relapse and keep you accountable for your sobriety.

-Everyday life is susceptible to a lot of stress.
-These might easily push you into a relapse.
+Leaving detox or inpatient treatment can be hard and even scary.
+Reintegrating yourself back to regular life is hard and can lead to those in recovery experiencing triggers, urges, and relapses.
+Everyday life is susceptible to a lot of stress, and these stressors can be the difference between relapse and sobriety.
 With outpatient treatment, you will get the tools required to manage everyday challenges which trigger the urge to use drugs or alcohol.
-A reliable rehab center offers individual and group therapy.
+A reliable rehab center that can offer individual and group therapy may be all you need to stay sober.
 Furthermore, rehab centers provide a structured and safe environment to help you recover and stay motivated.

 A transition to outpatient treatment offers you substantial benefits in the real world.
 Regardless of whether you work or attend school, the treatment programs are flexible.
 So, they can accommodate a range of your scheduling needs.
 The trick for success here is a substantial commitment on how to manage your tasks.
 Make sure that you have stable living conditions, and eliminate unsupportive friends from your life.
 Tell them that you can reconnect with them after they stop using drugs or alcohol or can respect your decision to be abstinent from them.

 In rehab, you learn to take responsibility for all your actions.
 When you get away from a highly structured environment, you need to build upon the tools that you learned.
-The best way to do that is to maintain accountability to others that can mentor and encourage you.
+Continuing treatment through IOP is the best way to maintain accountability to yourself and others that can mentor and encourage you.

 Addiction is likely to separate you from your family and close friends.
-Your family is essential for successful recovery.
+Your family is essential for successful recovery, and during treatment many care facilities will try to mend those broken ties.
 You might need to move into sober living after detox, and while this may be a tough decision early on, it will in your best interest in the long run.
-Additionally, outpatient treatment seeks to repair broken bonds, hate, anger and lost trust with loved ones.
+Additionally, outpatient treatment seeks to repair broken bonds, hate, anger, and lost trust with loved ones.
 Your family and friends get a chance to return their love, care, support, and trust.

-Receiving outpatient treatment reduces chances of relapse and makes you live longer.
+Receiving outpatient treatment reduces chances of relapse and greatly increases the chances of maintaining long-term sobriety.
 The treatment keeps you motivated and offers support when things get hard.
-Going through outpatient treatment gives you a lot of knowledge and skills to live a better life.
-You’ll learn how to manage conflict at home and work, and learn productive strategies for dealing with curveballs that life throws your way.
+Going through outpatient treatment will give you additional knowledge and skills to help you deal with urges and cravings you may face post-rehab.
+You’ll learn how to manage conflict at home and work, and learn productive strategies for dealing with curve balls that life throws your way.
+Meanwhile, you will be getting in contact with people who can help you maintain your sobriety.

 A return to substance abuse follows a pattern better known as the relapse process.
+Relapse is a common part of recovery, and some sources even say that about 50 percent of people who go through recovery experience a relapse.
 Relapse happens when you get stuck in recovery and feel like you can manage an occasional drink or recreational drug use.
 Faulty thinking that you can engage in substances in any capacity will be addressed, and you will develop a relapse prevention plan to keep you on track.
 Professional outpatient treatment will provide support and make you fully aware of relapse triggers.
-IOP is a great way to spot the signs that indicate an impending relapse is near.
+IOP is a great way to spot the signs that indicate an impending relapse is near and will teach you the skills you need to avoid this.